Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

 http://localhost:3000 to see the "local editor" provided by the Standalone renderer.
-Pull request https://github.com/drdrew42/renderer/pull/62 is intended to close that for "production" mode, so once that gets merged some additional configuration will apparently be necessary to reanable that feature on the Docker installed Standalone renderer.
+Pull request https://github.com/drdrew42/renderer/pull/62 is intended to close that for "production" mode, so once that gets merged some additional configuration will apparently be necessary to reenable that feature on the Docker installed Standalone renderer.

 ## Configuring the demo course to use the XBlock, and testing a WeBWorK problem